cortexlabs/cortex/docs/workloads/async/example.md

 ## Stream logs

 If necessary, you can stream the logs from a random running pod from your API with the `cortex logs` command.
 This is intended for debugging purposes only.
-For production logs, you can view the logs in the logging solution of the cloud provider your cluster is deployed in.
+For production logs, you can view the logs in cloudwatch logs.

 ```bash
 cortex logs iris-classifier